-Accredited by professional institutions including Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Chartered Institution of Civil Engineering Surveyors (ICES)
+Accredited by the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Chartered Institution of Civil Engineering Surveyors (ICES)

 Studying at an accelerated rate enables faster progression into a career or postgraduate opportunities.

-Quantity surveyors manage and control financial aspects of the construction process and can also specialise in construction contract law and procurement.
-They work on behalf of contracting organisations or representatives of the client, aiming to ensure that the project is completed within budget.
+Quantity surveyors manage and control financial aspects of the construction process and may also specialise in construction contract law, insurance and procurement.
+They work on behalf of contracting organisations or representatives of the client, aiming to maximise value and ensure that the project is completed within budget.

-You will learn how use to computing resources to financially manage the development, construction and long-term operation of buildings.
 As quantity surveyors often act as project managers, you will learn how to select, manage and coordinate the resources needed for the completion of a construction project.
+You will be taught how use to computing resources to financially manage the development, construction and long-term operation of buildings.

 Depending on whether you choose the full-time accelerated degree pathway, or the day-release accelerated degree option, the structure of this course will vary as follows: